-History of the St. Vincent de Paul Hospital in Brockville Ontario
+St. Vincent de Paul Hospital, Brockville in August 1933

 BY VERONICA STIENBURG, ARCHIVIST

 In December 2020 the Sisters of Providence transferred the former St. Vincent de Paul Hospital site in Brockville to the Marguerita Residence Corporation to be repurposed as affordable housing for seniors.
 St. Vincent de Paul Hospital was the first hospital founded by the Sisters of Providence and marks their entry into institutional health care.

 A railway accident in April 1887 made it clear to the people of Brockville that they needed emergency facilities.
 As a result of that accident, Archbishop Cleary of the Archdiocese of Kingston asked the Sisters of Providence to found a hospital in Brockville.
 In November of 1887, the Sisters of Providence opened St. Vincent de Paul Hospital with 12 beds, 7 doctors and 17 nurses, in a repurposed house on Schofield Hill, in Brockville.